ikhsanhabibi/e-commerce/README.md

 - Reducer is fucntion/dispatcher
 - Middleware is used for debugging
 - connect() is HOC (function that returns sub component)
+- reselect : library for creating memoized, composable selector functions.The functions will take Redux state as an argument and return some data to pass to the component.
+- extensible code : KISS (Keep It Simple and Stupid), anybody can read

 # StackOverFlow